 +-Career Fair Support

-Do you plan on attending a career fair or conference and seek help in funding the registration fee(s)?
-If so, please complete the form, and submit it to the Assistant Dean of Career Services.
+Do you plan on attending a career fair or conference and seek help in funding some of the cost?
+If so, submit the completed form to the CSO.

 There are many hardcopy resources in the CSO Resource Library including: